 1 cup soft, cooked brown rice

-1 cup soy milk (or any nondairy milk)
+1 cup almond or coconut milk (or any nondairy milk)

 1/3 cup dried cranberries